security-alliance/frameworks/src/awareness/social-engineering.md

 # Social Engineering

 Social engineering is the use of deception to manipulate individuals into divulging confidential or personal information.
-It is crucial to be aware of these tactics to protect yourself and your organization.
+This is one of the easiest and most effective ways to otain access to your project.

 ## Common Social Engineering Techniques